-Associate Professor of History and African American Studies at Georgetown University
+Associate Professor of African American Studies at University of California, Berkeley

 Keynote Address Abstract:

 Graduate Student Research Symposium Workshop and Breakfast

 Walnut Room, IMU

 Dr. Jones will also conduct a workshop over breakfast for graduate student presenters.
 While the keynote address is open to the public, the workshop is limited to graduate student presenters.